 It can be argued that the benefit of screening at a younger age is to find cancer at its earliest stage, when it is easiest to cure.
 Cancerous polyps can be removed during the colonoscopy.
 Earlier detection lowers the need for surgery and chemotherapy, which also lowers the cost of medical expenses that come with more advanced-stage treatment.

 Age remains the best predictor to determine the need for screening.
 Those who are 55-59 years old have a five-fold risk of colorectal cancer over those who are not yet 50.
 While highly effective at detecting and curing cancer, a colonoscopy may have limited benefit to younger populations.
 A major concern of unnecessary, early screening is that it diverts resources away from the older population who are at higher risk.
 The more efficient and cost effective approach might be to assess 45-49-year-olds for their personal risk factors and defer those who are low risk until age 50.
+March 2022 update: The guidelines have recently changed, and doctors now advise everyone to begin screening at age 45.

 What’s your risk?